odellprojects/odell-bicycles-java/README.md

 Welcome to O'Dell Bicycles.
 We put your team together so we could get a prototype application written for our company.

 We make a range of Road Bikes and Mountain Bikes.
 We have a default frame color for each of our bike styles.
 Below will be the listed colors and pricing.
-Before we sell one of our bikes, we perform a series of steps.
-These steps can be added to the customer receipt upon completion of an order.
 We will also provide those below.
 Our wheels come in two styles; Wide and normal.
 Each wheel type has a tire and tube and are specific to each type.
 We will however offer a white tire as a special-order item for either style.

 We also provide some custom options that are in addition to our base model bicycles.
 A limited-edition golden frame, leather seat and leather grips.
 These options come with an additional cost, which will be below.
 For our Road Bikes, we offer 2 styles:
 - Touring